mohamed001-eltonopy/helm/README.md

 Helm is a package manager for kubernetes like apt,yum, So it used to ("package" Yaml files) and "push" them into public or private repositories

+## Lifecycle management with Helm
+ each time we pull a chart and install it a release which is "your application or a package or collections of kubernetes objects" is created
+ and revision is the upgrade that happened in each release like update an image and so on .

-## Difference between Helm2 and Helm3 :
+## Difference between Helm2 and Helm3

-Helm2 Consists of 2 parts :

-CLIENT (helm cli):
-	  when ever you deploy a helm chart,then helm client will send the "yaml files" to tillers that actually run in a kubernetes cluster

-SERVER (Tiller):
-     it's run in a kubernetes cluster and executes the request that send from "helm cli" and create a component from this yaml files inside kubernetes cluster tiller will store any configuration you did "create,change deployment" so you can rollback to any previous version
+**Helm2:** Consists of CLIENT (helm cli) when ever you deploy a helm chart,then helm client will send the "yaml files" to tillers that actually run  in a kubernetes cluster.And SERVER (Tiller) that run in a kubernetes cluster and executes the request that send from "helm cli" and create a component from this yaml files inside kubernetes cluster

-Helm v3:
-	 Delete Tiller becouse it consumped a lot of power inside kubernetes cluster
+**Helm3:** Delete Tiller becouse it consumped a lot of power inside kubernetes cluster

 ## Installation

 From Homebrew (macOS)